+1-868-638-6062

 We are leveraging our experience to strengthen civil society organisations, local resource users, and community enterprises to withstand the impacts of climate change and disasters.
 Our focus is on ecosystem-based and community-based approaches (EBA/CBA) while ensuring that civil society plays a crucial role in climate and disaster decision-making through participatory policy development at both national and regional levels.

-Explore our latest projects focused on Resilience
+Explore our latest projects, news and publications focused on Resilience

 Why it matters

 The Caribbean islands are highly vulnerable to the impacts of climate change and related disasters, which threaten economies, livelihoods, and the ability of natural ecosystems to provide essential goods and services.
-If greenhouse gas emissions continue unabated, the region could face up to $22 billion in damages by 2050, equivalent to 10% of the current regional economy.
+If greenhouse gas emissions continue unabated, the region could face up to US$22 billion in damages by 2050, equivalent to 10% of the current regional economy.
 Addressing climate change and disasters is crucial for building resilience, conserving biodiversity, promoting sustainable livelihoods, and reducing poverty.

 Our approach